rchynoweth/Demo/GCP/DF_Example/README.md

 # Dataflow Sample

 Dataflow Templates are great.
-But they are point A to point B "streaming" solutions with a high priority on getting data into BigQuery for analytics.
-I think of it has an integration tool that ingests data into a batch system (BQ) with little support for ML/AI.
+But they are point A to point B "streaming" solutions with a high priority on getting data into BigQuery for more data processing and analytics.
+Dataflow should be considered a data integration tool that ingests data into a batch system (BQ) with little support for ML/AI.
 In this example, we go beyond the templates and develop a custom job that read/writes data to an from Delta Lake.

 ## Setup

+To set up a development environment, we will create a local Python virtual environment running the following commands.

 1. Create Environment
     ```